-The 26-year-old writer-actress-director wunderkind appeared on Alec Baldwin's Here's the Thing podcast on Monday, and said that while HBO has her under contract for six years as a writer, she doesn't want the show to overstay its welcome; Dunham cited British shows, which are often just a few seasons long.
-As she plots out the series' future and the characters' development arcs, she has an eye towards resolving the existential troubles of the modern twenty-something.
+The 26-year-old writer-actress-director wunderkind appeared on Alec Baldwin's Here's the Thing podcast Monday and said that while HBO has her under contract for six years as a writer, she doesn't want the show to overstay its welcome; Dunham cited British shows, which often are just a few seasons long.
+As she plots out the series' future and the characters' development arcs, she has an eye toward resolving the existential troubles of the modern twentysomething.

-"The ideal finale to the show would be a feeling like they don’t have to have kids, they don’t have to have husbands, but you look at them and you kind of go, 'They’re on their way; they’re more okay than they were when they started,'" she told Baldwin.
-"Or they’re less okay, but we have an understanding of what kind of adult we think they’re gonna be."
+"The ideal finale to the show would be a feeling like they don't have to have kids, they don't have to have husbands, but you look at them and you kind of go, 'They're on their way; they're more OK than they were when they started,' " she told Baldwin.
+"Or they're less OK, but we have an understanding of what kind of adult we think they're gonna be."